Ali-Pourgheysari/Iranian-nutrition-fact-scanner-and-analyzer/README.md

 ## Evaluation

-The models were evaluated using key metrics such as accuracy, precision, recall, and normalized edit distance (NED).
+The models were evaluated using key metrics such as accuracy, precision, recall, H-mean, and normalized edit distance (NED).
 The evaluation was conducted on a test set comprising 20% of the entire dataset.

 ## Results